17 August - 20 September 2022

 Framework for the graduate school

-The graduate schools shall:
+The graduate school shall

 - be operated by several Swedish HEIs in cooperation.
-Cooperation may also be international, and with foreign graduate schools that receive other forms of funding.
+Cooperation may also be international, and with foreign graduate schools that receive other forms of funding

 - collaborate with well-functioning and stimulating research environment/s with international connections

-- create a structured range of educational programmes, with joint courses and seminars of high scientific and educational quality, which have to be nationally, and preferably internationally available
+- create a structured range of programmes, with joint courses and seminars of high scientific and educational quality, which have to be nationally, and preferably internationally available

 - have a clear organisation and leadership, including a board or governing body with overarching responsibility for quality assurance of the activities of the graduate school in the collaboration with the participating institutions